SEO For Photographers: A Complete Guide to Search Engine Optimize (SEO) a Photography Website

-Moving on to the side bar, there are the categories.
-You can have categories for the types of session it is, wedding, engagement, etc. We also recommend that you can have categories for the different venues or cities that you shoot at.
+Moving on to the sidebar, there are the categories.
+You can have categories for the types of the session it is, wedding, engagement, etc. We also recommend that you can have categories of the different venues or cities that you shoot at.
 It’s just another great way to organize the posts and get more of your keywords in there.

 The point of using a tag is to tie similar pieces of content together in a way that helps the posts be able to be found.
 Here would be an ideal situation for using a tag on your blog: